Stovoy/buildy/README.md

 ## Known Issues

 * `run` commands that should be restarted when `watch` paths change need to use `exec` or else they won't terminate properly.
-* Output is not very pretty
 * No unit tests
+* If a build fails, the checksum should not be saved - so that it gets rerun.